sage-code/maj/alphabet.md

 ## Word formation

 1. Open vowels can be used as syllable at beginning of words: { a e i o u }
-2. Syllable that have "coda" present are used only for end of words;
+2. Syllable that have "coda" are used only for end of words;
 3. Two words that have more then one syllable must sound different;

 **Patterns:**